Cooking bacon is so messy. But I have the perfect solution to cooking bacon with no mess by baking it. So easy and no

 To heat up, just pop a few pieces in the microwave for a few seconds.
 Don’t let it cook too long or it will burn.
 Badly!!
 Trust me.

 When its time to clean up, I make sure the bacon grease is completely cooled and then VERY slowly I will pour the bacon grease into an old plastic butter container.
 Snap on the lid, roll up the foil into a ball and its ready for the trash.
 Unless you are one who loves to keep their bacon grease for cooking.
-The pan and cooling rack are easy to wash and put away now.
+The pan and cooling rack is easy to wash and put away now.
 No scrubbing.

 This process may take a bit of time, but I’ve learned to do other things (checking out what’s going on in the social world) during the baking time.